 - vitamins C, which serves as an antioxidant and skin brightener

-- vitamin B3 aka Niacinamide which reduces the appearance of pigmentation, redness and improves skin texture
+- vitamin B3 aka Niacinamide reduces the appearance of pigmentation, and redness and improves skin texture

 - sodium hyaluronate which helps skin retain moisture which is how it helps to reduce the appearance of fine lines and wrinkles